 If you are an experienced surgeon, then the best way to learn is to subscribe to our free daily email so that our article/video of the day can be delivered directly to your inbox.
 After a few months, you will be amazed with the valuable pearls that you have learned.
 For resident surgeons, you will be better off starting with these basic foundational videos listed below.
+If you are my resident at Olive View UCLA Medical Center, these videos are the bare minimum required to operate.

 These are suggested starting points based on year of residency training.
 The typical USA training is 4 years of university for a bachelor’s degree, 4 years of medical school for MD degree, 1 year internship (PGY1), then 3 years of residency training (PGY2, PGY3, PGY4).
 PGY stands for post-graduate year since these are the years after completion of the MD degree.
 A one or two year sub-specialty fellowship is optional after residency training.